What is Constant Temperature Anemometry (CTA)?

 • Continuous analog output.

-Jet study application of CTA
+Jet Study Application of CTA

-Jet study application of CTA
+Jet Study Application of CTA

-Experimental set up
+Experimental Set up

-Experimental set up for CTA
+Experimental Set up